kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Pod_to_pod_communications/transcript.md

 In the last video we saw how containers that lives inside the same pod can talk to each other using the loopback interface, 127.0.0.1.

 However, what about pod-to-pod communications?
-Well one way to do that is by using the ip addresses that Kubernetes auto assigns to each pod.
+Well one way to do that is by using the ip addresses that gets auto-assigned to each pod.

 ## vscode slide